theZoid9/theZoid9/README.md

 <blockquote>
-        "Never forget who really are, the rest of the world will not.
+        "Never forget who you are, the rest of the world will not.
 Wear it like armor, which can never be used to hurt you."
 </blockquote>